 Latin America is slowly winning the fight against the corporate assault of transnational Canadian mining companies

-El Salvador made history last month when it became the first country to ban metal mining outright.
+El Salvador made history in March, 2017, when it became the first country to ban metal mining outright.

 In what’s become a decade-long annual rite of spring, activists descend on Barrick Gold’s annual general meeting in Toronto April 25 to shine a light on the Canadian mining giant’s litany of abuses abroad.
 But this year the odds are slowly turning in the fight against the multi-pronged corporate assault of transnational mining companies.

 Last month, El Salvador made history, becoming the first country to ban metal mining outright, after a World Bank tribunal rejected last October a US$250 million lawsuit launched against the government by Canadian-Australian miner OceanaGold.
 The suit, filed in 2009 by OceanaGold predecessor Pacific Rim, based in Vancouver, alleged loss of potential profits after the company failed to meet regulatory requirements to receive a mining permit.

 Legislated limits have been imposed on metal mining elsewhere under pressure from affected communities and to protect ecologically and culturally important areas.

 Costa Rica banned all open-pit mining in 2010.
 Mining is also outlawed in high-altitude wetlands vitally important to water supplies in Colombia.
 And at least half a dozen provinces in Argentina have passed bans on industrial-scale or open pit mining, as well as on various toxic chemicals used in mineral processing.

 El Salvador’s prohibition goes further.
 It’s being noted throughout Latin America, where Canadian mining companies are increasingly casting their gaze, as a clear declaration by mining-affected communities that water is more precious than gold.